Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ``all_results`` is for all interactions without filtering. ``best_results`` is for the interactions with filtering of `PIE <http://www.ncbi.nlm.nih.gov/CBBresearch/Wilbur/IRET/PIE/>`_ score. ``figures`` is for the figures of protein-protein interaction networks.
-There are two subfolders - ``with_strain`` and ``without_strain`` in these folders.
+There are two subfolders - ``with_strain`` and ``without_strain``.
 These two folders store all information of interactions and literature scores.
 ``with_strain`` is for the information with giving specific strain name for searching literatures.
 ``without_strain`` is for the information without giving specific strain name for searching literatures.